Walks in the Watershed:

 • Taking part in government input processes providing input based on research commissioned by GWAS and local knowledge of the watershed.

 School field trips and environmental fairs:

 Attention teachers!
 Would you like to take your students out into the Ghost Watershed?
 We are here to help!
 There are many educational opportunities to be found in this watershed.
 GWAS may also be able to support transportation costs for school groups.
 Please contact us to discuss your ideas and needs.

 With the help of our volunteers, we also attend environmental fairs at schools and the Calgary Mayor's Environmental Expo.
-We employ easy to use hands-on models to educate students about water quality and timing of flow.
+We employ easy to use hands-on models to educate students about watersheds.

 Another important part of GWAS work is to develop a science-based understanding of this watershed.
 Understanding its composition, structure and function as well as its thresholds to maintaining ecological integrity.
 Over the past few years GWAS has engaged several highly respected Scientists and Professionals, such as Dr. Brad Stelfox and Forester & Ecologist Herb Hammond, helping us to achieve this goal.
 In 2018 we also completed the first Ghost River State of the Watershed report.

-More information on the studies is available on our Research & Data page.
+More information on the studies is available on our page.